Planning for the Task

 - Review the FINRA Disciplinary Actions Database for examples of registered representatives who have been disciplined for rule violations.
 Consider including areas such as failure to update Form U4, failure to disclose or gain approval for outside business activities, and failure to disclose a “Compromise with Creditors” or another disciplinary item.

 - When designing training slides, include graphics and visuals.
 Remember – A picture says 1000 words!!

 - Keep slides un-cluttered and easy to read.
 Too much text can deter a reader.

-Author: James L. Smith, Senior.
-Compliance Consultant; Editor: Tina Mitchell, Lead Sr. Compliance Consultant, Core Compliance & Legal Services (“Core Compliance”).
-Core Compliance works extensively with investment advisers, broker-dealers, investment companies, hedge funds, private equity firms and banks on regulatory compliance issues.
+Author: Core Compliance & Legal Services (“Core Compliance”); Editor: Tina Mitchell, Managing Director of Consultation Services, Core Compliance.
+Core Compliance works extensively with investment advisers, broker-dealers, investment companies, hedge funds, private equity firms.
+CPOS, CTAs and banks on regulatory compliance issues and tailored programs.

 This article is for information purposes and does not contain or convey legal or tax advice.
 The information herein should not be relied upon regarding any particular facts or circumstances without first consulting with a lawyer and/or tax professional.

 See “FINRA Notice to Members 14-10.
 SEC Approves New Supervision Rules Effective Date: December 1, 2014 at http://finra.complinet.com/en/display/display.html?rbid=2403&element_id=11470

 See http://finra.complinet.com/en/display/display_main.html?rbid=2403&element_id=10204